 2. Make an appointment.

 That first phone call can be scary.
 Don’t be discouraged if you find dead-ends to your first calls to make an appointment.
 You may need to wait a few weeks to several months to get in.
 I know, not great news when you are struggling.
 Get on the waiting list if necessary and get the ball rolling.
 As of today, I can generally get in clients within 2 to 3 weeks.

 3. Attend your first session.

 Historically, my biggest no-show rates are on first appointments.
 I get it.
 It’s scary.
-When you attend your first session, remember it is mostly about you finding a good fit for your needs.
+When you attend your first session, it is mostly about you finding a good fit for your needs.
 Bring your questions, fears, and concerns.
-It is important for you to feel some level of connection to get results.
+Keep in mind, it is important for you to feel some level of connection to get results.